Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 Data Sufficiency is one question type inside the broader GMAT Data Insights section, which also includes Table Analysis, Two-Part Analysis, and Graphics Interpretation.
 Getting strong at DS is the fastest path to a high Data Insights score.

-The AD/BCE method is the core decision framework for DS questions.
-It works because the five answer choices split cleanly into two groups based on how Statement (1) performs alone.
+The core decision framework — works because the five answer choices split cleanly into two groups based on how Statement (1) performs alone.

 If neither alone works: Check both together.
 Sufficient → C. Not sufficient → E.